Fukki/auto-target/README.md

 ```
 # Auto Cast not working
 goto your SP or PR config and disable that skill you want to auto-cast from this moudule

+# Warning
+This module has more effect in PVP and PVE</br>
+So i need to hide my code with encryption</br>
+If you don't trust please leave from this</br>
+P.S.
+YES IT'S FREE, BUT I'M SLOW UPDATE